 If there are 6 syllable types, how do I know which one to introduce first?

 Great question!
 As we mentioned, the closed syllable pattern is very consistent.
-Because the closed syllable pattern is so reliable, teaching this pattern first will help to lay the foundation for strong decoding and encoding skills.
+Because this pattern is so reliable, teaching it first will help to lay the foundation for strong decoding and encoding skills.
 Start with the simplest pattern first – CVC.
-Here is an effective resource to get you started.

 How do I begin teaching about the closed syllable?

 Students who have strong phonemic awareness and know most of their letter names and sounds are ready to begin learning about the alphabetic principle.
-A consistent, explicit approach to teaching the closed syllable pattern is scientifically proven to be the most effective teaching strategy.
+Be sure to use a consistent, explicit approach to teach any syllable pattern.
+It is scientifically proven to be the most effective teaching strategy.
 Here is one of our favorite videos about reading and the brain by a leading neuroscientist.

 What is the most effective approach for teaching syllable types?